ngtwolf/vibe-infrastructure/IMPLEMENTATION_GUIDE.md

 These files contain the detailed rules that govern how the AI operates.
 They should be:
 - Placed in `.cursor/rules/` (for Cursor IDE)
-- Provided as system instructions (for other AI assistants)
+- Set up as rules in the appropriate rules directory for other AI assistants (check your AI assistant's documentation for the exact location)
 - Treated as the "operating manual" for the AI team

 **Note**: These protocol files are extensive (2000+ lines combined) and define every aspect of the team's behavior.
 The specifications in this Implementation Guide summarize the key requirements, but the full protocols provide comprehensive details including: